 Appointed by Board

-Directors, other than the CEO, may serve a maximum of three consecutive three-year terms.
+Directors may serve a maximum of three consecutive three-year terms.

 Core Attributes, Competencies and Experience

 “Core attributes, competencies and experience” are the skills and behaviour we want on the ESA Board:

 - SAFETY: ESA defines this as experience in promoting and taking on activities that enhance public electrical safety.
 These include training, registration, audit, quality assurance, inspection, investigation, enforcement and other services.